 House dues cover such things as study breaks, programming events, gifts, and miscellaneous items in which the entire house decides to participate.
 Each house shall decide which items are to be covered by the dues.
 Dues must be paid either by the beginning of autumn recess for the first semester and by the beginning of spring recess for the second semester or through a payment plan.

 Members of a house must abide by college regulations and house regulations established in accordance with the house constitution and college policy.
 The house council is responsible for leading by example and adhering to these regulations.
-The College Judicial Board is charged with adjudicating cases of noncompliance with nonacademic regulations.
+The College Conduct Board is charged with adjudicating cases of noncompliance with nonacademic regulations.

 In any group living situation, there may be times when individuals infringe on the rights of others.
 (Excessive noise and innapropriate guests are examples of this.)
 It is expected that each resident will assume the initial responsibility for communicating any concerns directly to the other individuals involved.
 They should try to communicate in a constructive and reasonable way, indicating a willingness to compromise if appropriate.